Best friend gifts can be tricky. But our DIY birthday gifts for your best friend are always a hit.

 Make your mark in your BFF’s dorm room.
 If you go to college hours apart, your roomies’ new college squad will know who her day one is.
 And if you go to the same college, her roomie will know who gets unlimited access to BFF sleepovers.
 “The ultimate DIY gift I received was probably a picture frame with my friend and I in the frame,” said Bullock.

 You know your BFF better than anyone.
+Does she adore Stitch?
+Try a onesie of everyone’s favorite alien, then!
 “My best friend bought me a Batman onesie last Christmas and I was beyond happy about it.
 Batman has been my favorite superhero since I was six years old,” said University of West Florida sophomore Baylee Merritt.
 Let her reminisce on her childhood on a cold winter night with a onesie.

 Treat yo self while treating your BFF to her favorite new necklace.
 Being long distance with your BFF sucks, but matching necklaces reminds your BFF she can call on you for anything.
 “I will definitely get my close friend a heart locket necklace, because we’ll have each other whereever we go,” said Temple University sophomore Sally Sagnia.
 Pro tip: Matching necklaces make for adorable Insta pics.

 26. Merch from her favorite show

 In a world of tens, treat your BFF like an 11.
 Yes, that means buying her Stranger Things merch or whatever show she obsesses over daily.
 “I would give to my friend… any kind of merchandise from their favorite movie or tv show,” said Temple University senior Elizabeth Siegel.
 “I always think those are the perfect gifts.”

 27. A new memory